-- You notice accounts on social media with your name and images that you did not create.
+- You notice accounts on social media with your name and images you did not create.

 - You find explicit or embarrassing photos of yourself online that you did not post.

-- Someone sends you many messages or calls you multiple times in a row in a way that makes you feel uncomfortable or even afraid.
+- Someone sends you messages or calls you multiple times to make you uncomfortable or even afraid.

 - Someone asks for financial information, passwords, or private data online.